MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-06-Build-workflow.md

 2. Change the default notebook name (**Untitled Notebook *[date]***) to `ETL task` and in the **Connect** drop-down list, select your cluster if it is not already selected.
 If the cluster is not running, it may take a minute or so to start.

+    Ensure that the default language for the notebook is set to **Python**.

-3. In the first cell of the notebook, enter the following code, which defines a schema for the data and loads the datasets in a dataframe:
+3. In the first cell of the notebook, enter and run the following code, which defines a schema for the data and loads the datasets in a dataframe:

     ```python
    from pyspark.sql.types import *